salcedoe/MtMdocs/docs/matlabBasics/Logical.md

           6
      ```

 As you can see, logical indexing returns the values in *`c`* that correspond to the locations in *`d`* where there are logical `1`'s.
 Importantly, the logical array (*`d`*) has to have the same size as the array that you are trying to index (*`c`*).

 !!! abstract "Logical Indexing Illustration"

      ![img_logical_index](images/logical-indexing-illustration.png#only-light){width="500"}
      ![img_logical_index](images/logical-indexing-illustration-dark.png#only-dark){width="500"}

      With this syntax, we are essentially saying "return all values in c that share the same indices as the 1's in d."
 Notice that the result has the same class type (*double*) as the array is being indexed (*`c`*).
-MATLAB spits out a vertical vector because the resulting numeric array has fewer elements than the original array and MATLAB doesn't know how to organize the elements.
+MATLAB returns a column vector because indexing a non-vector array with a logical array of the same size always returns the selected elements as a column vector.

 ### Examples using Logical Indexing